SilkRose/Pony/stories/deternal/deternal.md

 Twilight sighed.
 "Yes, I'm sorry I never told you, or the girls."

 Pinkie held Twilight's hoof to her chest.
 "I understand, outliving all our friends has been very hard on me.
-I couldn't imagine loosing you too…"
+I couldn't imagine losing you too…"

 Twilight nodded.
 "It's been hard living without our friends, but having you to help me through it has helped me in ways I can't describe."